nasura-droid/nasura-droid/README.md

 - 👋 Hi, I’m @nasura-droid
 - 👀 I’m interested in systems
-- 🌱 I’m currently learning <blank>
+- 🌱 I’m currently sleeping
-- 💞️ I’m looking to collaborate on <cool>
-- 📫 How to reach me <001>
+- 📫 How to reach me nakhiltrump@gmail.com

 <!---
 nasura-droid/nasura-droid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.